You dont have javascript enabled! Please enable it! HDCPR is about Puerto Rican Genealogy - Puerto Rican Genealogy Archives

 Aponte, Alvarado, Cartagena, Santiago, Melendez, Bracero, Miranda, de la Cruz, del Rosario, Reyes, Molina, Barreto, Arroyo, Rivera, Marcial, Torres, Torres, Rolon, Gonzales, and Bonilla.

-Towns I have researched extensively: Aibonito, Adjuntas, Arecibo, Barranquitas, Cayey, Coamo, Juana Diaz, Manati, Mayaguez, Narranjito, Orocovis (Barros), Ponce, San Germán, Vega Alta, Toa Alta, and Yauco.
-You can go to this page that will take you to the Church Index page, where you can begin to review records for these towns: Church Record Index.
+Towns I have researched extensively are Aibonito, Adjuntas, Arecibo, Barranquitas, Cayey, Coamo, Juana Diaz, Manati, Mayaguez, Narranjito, Orocovis (Barros), Ponce, San Germán, Vega Alta, Toa Alta, and Yauco.
+You can go to this page, which will take you to the Church Index page, where you can begin to review records for these towns: Church Record Index.

 Before contacting Hijos de Coamo Puerto Rico (HDCPR)

-When you contact me, would you please provide details when inquiring about a specific person?
+When you contact me, please provide details about a specific person.
 For example, if you are asking about a relative or need help researching one, please give enough information—for example, the full name of your ancestor.
-In addition, a year range, their home town, parents and grandparent’s names.
+In addition, the year range, their hometown, parents’ and grandparents’ names.
 The more information you provide, the better.
 I have extensive research skills and find ancestors for people who have no idea where they may originate.
 It comes naturally to me; I’ve successfully broken brick walls for many.

 I am willing to help anyone who asks.
-Feel free to contact me to research your line personally.
+Feel free to contact me to personally research your line.
 Private message me for details.

 Puerto Rican Genealogy and about Hijos de Coamo, Puerto Rico